dalmo1991/superflexPy/doc/components.rst

-A network connects multiple nodes into a tree structure, and is typically intended to develop a distributed model that generates predictions at internal subcatchment locations (e.g. to reflect a nested catchment setup.
+A network connects multiple nodes into a tree structure, and is typically intended to develop a distributed model that generates predictions at internal subcatchment locations (e.g. to reflect a "nested" catchment setup).

 The connectivity of the network is defined by assigning to each node the information about its downstream node.
-The network will then solve the nodes, starting from the inlets and then moving downstream, solving the remaining nodes and routing the fluxes towards the outlet.
+The network will then compute the node output fluxes, starting from the inlets and then moving downstream, calculating the outflows of the remaining nodes and routing the fluxes towards the outlet.

-The network is the only component of SuperflexPy that does not have the :code:`set_input` method (see :ref:`generalities`) since the input, which is node-specific, has to be assigned to each node within the network.
+The network is the only component of SuperflexPy that does not have the :code:`set_input` method (see :ref:`generalities`), because inputs are assumed to be node-specific and hence has to be assigned to each node within the network.

-A node is *inserted* (rather than *copied*) in the network.
+A node is *inserted* (rather than *copied*) into the network.
 In other words, we initialize a node object and then insert it into the network.
 This node can then be configured either directly or through the network.
-Any changes occurring within the node as part of the network affect also the node *outside* the network because they are the same Python object.
+Any changes occurring within the node as part of the network affect also the node *outside* the network (because they are the same Python object).

-The output of the network is a dictionary that contains the output of all the nodes of the network.
+The output of the network is a dictionary that contains the output of all nodes within the network.

 .. _generalities: